Welcome to Spirit River Community - A Retreat Centre Without Walls

 The South Saskatchewan River flows through the Canadian prairies, bringing life and beauty.
 In a similar way, the Spirit flows through our lives, bringing curiosity, hope, comfort, and creativity.

 In the spirit of Queen’s House Retreat & Renewal Centre, where for more than 65 years people gathered on the banks of the South Saskatchewan River for group and personal retreats, workshops, and conferences, we gather together online and in person to listen, explore, pray, learn, heal, and grow.
-This retreat centre closed its doors in August 2024, but the community which formed over the years continues to be vibrant and engaged, and new participants are warmly welcome.
+This retreat centre closed its doors in August 2024, but the community which formed over the years continues to be vibrant and engaged, and new participants continue to join in this growing, thoughtful community.

-Currently, presentations are only being offered on Zoom.
+Currently, with the exception of an in-person option being offered by Sacred Journey, all presentations are only being offered on Zoom.
 A Zoom link will be emailed to you following your registration for a program.
 If the presentation is recorded, a copy of this recording will be sent to you to watch/review following the event.

 Sarah Donnelly, M.Div.